2023 CAMP: STAY TUNED FOR DATES AND DETAILS

 Our campers have raised the following through their Coins for Kids jars:

 But it doesn’t stop there!
 Many of our campers find other ways to give back by rolling up their sleeves and taking part in additional philanthropic projects in their own communities.
-At the end of our 25th year, we were made aware of so many campers dreaming up their own philanthropic projects, we just had to feature these stories on the website.
+We are continually made aware of so many campers dreaming up their own philanthropic projects, we just had to feature these stories on the website.